minoupower554/command-line-interface/README.md

 # smol command handler with dynamic dll loading

-simple handler code for dynamic DLL loading with provided standard commands
+simple handler code for dynamic DLL loading with provided standard commands (WIP)

 ### how to implement your own commands